-- ➤ Warm clothing that can be worn in layers - > Extra blankets/sleeping bags - ➤ Portable radio/flashlight/extra batteries - ➤ Hand crank AM Radios are available commercially - First Aid kit and prescription medications - An extra pair of glasses and lists of important family papers to take with you - Non-perishable, high energy food that can be eaten without cooking - ➤ A supply of drinking, cooking and bathing water - > Extra towels or paper toweling - > Extra baby supplies, if caring for infants - > Extra prescription medications and supplies, if caring for elderly or infirm - > Extra food and supplies for pets - ➤ A fully charged fire extinguisher and battery-powered smoke detectors that work
+- Warm clothing that can be worn in layers

+- Extra blankets/sleeping bags.

+- Portable radio/flashlight/extra batteries

+- First Aid kit and prescription medications

+- An extra pair of glasses and lists of important family papers to take with you.

+- Non-perishable, high-energy food that can be eaten without cooking.

+- A supply of drinking, cooking and bathing water

+- Extra towels or paper toweling

+- Extra baby supplies, if caring for infants

+- Extra prescription medications and supplies, if caring for elderly or infirm

+- Extra food and supplies for pets.

+- A fully charged fire extinguisher and battery-powered smoke detectors work.